How many confetti cannons do I need?

 Corporate launch/party

-Assuming that you are planning one big blast as the ribbon is cut, on the strike of midnight or as the final award is presented, then the main questions are how much room do you have and how big an area do you want to cover?
+Assuming that you are planning one big blast as the ribbon is cut, on the stroke of midnight or as the final award is presented, then the main questions are how much room do you have and how big an area do you want to cover?
 Measure the space available and match the size of the cannon to the dimensions of the room.
-Small fire 8m, medium 10m and large 12m.
+Small cannons fire 8m, medium 10m and large 12m.
+Make sure you have at least this distance in a clear line of fire to enable the confetti to disperse.

-To cover more area, position staff around the venue and agree a cue to fire them all at the same time.
+To cover more area, position staff around the venue and agree a cue for them to fire all at the same time.

-And finally, don’t under estimate the impact of two large cannons.
-You can easily stand 20m apart and fire them pointing up at 45 degrees towards each other for a really big effect.
+And finally, don’t underestimate the impact of two large cannons.
+You can easily stand 20m apart and fire them pointing up at an angle towards each other for a really big effect.

 Of course, the more you fire, the bigger the effect.
 We have supplied corporate events will 100 small glitter cannons that were handed to the delegates who fired them simultaneously on a given cue.
 The effect looked stunning as the room was filled from floor to ceiling, wall to wall with shimmering gold.